 Tarsus Medical Affairs

-Our Medical Affairs team is a peer-based resource for healthcare providers.
+Our Medical Affairs team is a peer-based resource for our healthcare providers.
 We are committed to advancing science and medicine through awareness, education, and research.

-SMA Access — find a scientifically trained Tarsus field medical professional near you.
+MSL Access — find a scientifically trained Tarsus field medical professional near you.

 MEDICAL AFFAIRS TEAM